squid-cache/squid-cache.github.io/Features/Gzip.rst

  * '''Goal''': To make Squid capable of compressing or decompressing objects in transit.

- * '''Status''': done via an eCAP module
+ * '''Status''': completed, via eCAP module

  * '''Version''': 3.1